Variation of Hodge Structure and Hodge modules: Local Systems Over

 We give a simple explanation of unipotent local systems on $\mathbb{C}^*$.
-This provides a picture of general unipotent local systems oarbitrary $D$-modules.
+This provides a picture of general unipotent local systems of arbitrary $D$-modules.
 We study the local system of vector spaces over $\mathbb{C}$ of dimension $n$ with a unipotent monodromy given by

 which has a filtration of length $n$.
 Lets begin by putting

 They satisfy a system of inclusions and projections in an obvious way as;

 Set,